jweissman/zephyr/README.md

  example, maybe using rot.js.
 One goal for this is to try to help identify and extract the platform and services we'll need for larger multiplayer systems.

-# Multiplayer Pong
+# Roguelike

 This is the next major target.
-We're currently building out a node.js 'game' server which can keep track of

-- the lobby and matchmaking services, and
-- simulation (authority over) game state

-With this in place we should be able to setup games and arbitrate them with an independent server process.
-Eventually it would be nice to extend this to doing things like auditing client logs for cheating, etc.
+If you have an account, you should be able to login to the system at /zero.
+It's very alpha/proof-of-concept, but we are currently generating small labyrinths and hosting multiple players within them, using Goliath websockets and Firehose streams to keep everything synced.

 # Requirements